Special Needs TeensGeneralLatestParenting

 3. Equine-Assisted Therapy

 Interacting with horses can have a transformative impact on special needs individuals.
-Equine-assisted therapy promotes trust, communication, and emotional growth while developing physical balance and coordination.
+Equine-assisted therapy is a valuable tool that promotes trust, communication, and emotional growth while developing physical balance and coordination.

 Therapy Activities vs. Fun Activities for Special Needs Teenager